BrainBacon/Nodep/README.md

     anNpmPackage();
 };
 ```

-Summary:
-- `./a.local.dependency` becomes `aLocalDependency` is executed and injectable
-- `./another/local.dependency` becomes `localDependency` is executed and injectable
+- `./a/nested/local.dependency` becomes `localDependency` is executed and injectable
 - `anNpmPackage` is loaded from `node_modules`
 - `myVar` is injectable
+- `./a.local.dependency` becomes `aLocalDependency` is executed and injectable

 ## Existing providers
 Register other instances of nodep into your project.

-Providers can be loaded as follows:
+### Providers can be loaded as follows:
 - an array of paths, npm module names, or local variables
 - a single instance of any of the above